 Other factors that contribute to the enviable lifestyle of Cyprus include a superb road system with signs in both Greek and English, a reliable and efficient postal service, a large choice of schools, clubs, restaurants, gyms, theatres, cinemas, museums and art galleries.
 The local infrastructure is ideally suited for business people who need to get things done.
 Thanks to its modern road network, extensive port facilities and two international airports, travel and transport in and beyond Cyprus is fast, efficient and economical.

 Large Expat Community

-A former British colony, Cyprus gained its independence in 1960.
 A notable British presence remains to this day and Cyprus has become home to a large expat community.
-Today, Cyprus has the third highest percentage of foreign citizens in the European Union, with a total of 128,000.
-78,000 or 9.8 per cent of the total population are from other EU member states, and 50,000, or 6.3 per cent of the total population are from non-EU countries according to a survey of the EU’s statistical office.
+Today, Cyprus has the second highest percentage of foreign citizens in the European Union, with around 12.9% of the total population from other EU member states, and 6.6% from non-EU countries according to a survey of the EU’s statistical office published in December 2015.
 The biggest group of expats living in Cyprus consists of British nationals, but there are also large communities of Americans, Russians and other Eastern European nationals.